 Best Way To Thaw Chicken

-If you have time on your hands and can plan in advance, it is definitely better to thaw chicken inside the fridge.
+If you have time on your hands and can plan in advance, refrigerator thawing is definitely better.
 Here’s why:

 If you thaw ingredients at room temperature, the ice crystals melt quickly.
 This causes the flavor to leech out of the meat rapidly.
 If you thaw meat slowly, the crystals still melt.